 Lincoln Fire Rescue and Emergency Services is well equipped to respond to a variety of emergencies including structural and vehicle fires, motor vehicle collisions, industrial accidents, water and ice rescues, hazardous materials incidents, and medical emergencies.
 We respond to approximately 900 emergency calls per year town-wide, with individual station responses ranging from about 100 calls to 500 calls annually per station.

 The Lincoln Fire Rescue and Emergency Services Department is a composite fire department with 98 volunteers for suppression, a full-time Fire Prevention Officer, Deputy Fire Chief, Fire Chief.
 Administration Offices are located at Town Hall.
 The fire department operates 4 fire stations located strategically throughout the Town that house 1 aerial ladder track, 1 heavy rescue truck, 3 tankers, 4 pumpers and 3 medical squads equipped with specialized emergency equipment.

 The Lincoln Fire Rescue and Emergency Services Department provides a wide range of fire prevention programs from public education to code enforcement.
-The fire prevention office provides fire safety inspections, fire investigations to determine the origin and cause of fires and explosions, plans examinations, and public education.
+The fire prevention office is responsible for fire safety inspections, community fire risk assessments, fire cause and origin investigations, site and building plans examinations, and public education.

 Open Air Burning

 - An “open air fire” is defined as a fire in any open place, yard, field or area which is not contained or enclosed by a building or structure, and includes agricultural fires, outdoor fireplaces and chimineas, bonfires, and campfires.